sk365/ObsidianEncryptedCloudSync/README.md

 created: 2022-01-20 17:01
 ```

-If you do not care about file creation order, simply delete the
+If you do not care about file creation order, simply remove the loop from the scripts.